Large deviations for cluster size distributions in a continuous classical many-body system

 Now, this restricted map inherits the convexity and lower semi-continuity from $f_j(\beta,\cdot)$.
-The question whether the set where it is finite has non-empty interior is, however more subtle.
-Closely related is the question whether $\Delta_j$ has non-empty intersection with the hyperplane of constant density $\rho$.
+The question whether the set where it is finite has nonempty interior is, however more subtle.
+Closely related is the question whether $\Delta_j$ has nonempty intersection with the hyperplane of constant density $\rho$.

 To this aim consider the $\rho$-section of $\Delta_j$,